agilc/facebook-bot/README.md

 6. Try sending messages from that user to the page.
 7. Bot will work.

+Some unit tests are included.
+Run the command 'npm test' to run the unit tests.

 The app is deployed in heroku currently.
 Can use 3 end points(mentioned above) to interact with DB, they are
 1. https://facebook-bot-task.herokuapp.com/messages